servisys/ispconfig_setup/README.md

 Tested on:

-- Debian 8 Jessie (VmWare Esxi, Virtualbox)
+- Debian 8 Jessie (VmWare Esxi, Virtualbox, OVH VPS)
-- Debian 7 Wheezy (VmWare Esxi, Amazon AWS, Virtualbox)
+- Debian 7 Wheezy (VmWare Esxi, Amazon AWS, Virtualbox, OVH VPS)
 - ISPConfig 3.0.5.4p5

 For now it is tested and developed only on Debian systems.